 “Use circle motions away from the gums.
 Really try and get high in between the teeth when you are flossing.
 See like this?
 Oh and see that blood?
 That means you’re a big fat liar who doesn’t floss four times a week.
 Ok sweetie?”

-Once she has all the tools positioned in your mouth, along with all ten of her article-2090764-06377F9A000005DC-738_468x286fingers, she asks you questions about your job and family.
+Once she has all the tools positioned in your mouth, along with all ten of her fingers, she asks you questions about your job and family.
 You, of course, must still respond as if she isn’t asking the impossible.
 You answer the questions like someone trying to talk with their tongue pinned down in a full nelson, because it is.
 Remember it’s all part of their torture technique, make us feel as helpless and ridiculous as possible.

 To make you feel even more childish, she lets you pick a fluoride flavor.
 You quietly ask for bubblegum, please.
 She asks you to say it again.